 My word!
-The daughter is as headstrong as the father. because a fool is judge.
-LEADER
+The daughter is as headstrong as the father.
 Submission is a thing she's never learned.

 You wait and see!
-The toughest will when hot from off the forge. which snaps and shivers at a touch is first to break: like hard untempered steel
+The toughest will is first to break: like hard untempered steel which snaps and shivers at a touch when hot from off the forge.